top of page

 Her song "The Man in the Yellow Shirt" is recorded as the first original American-styled pop song and became a mega-hit in the 1960s.
 Ever since, K-pop has evolved into a global phenomenon that unites people from all over the world.

-Curated by students from one of Professional Music’s popular courses, PM-205: 'K-Pop: Culture and Practice,' led by Dr. Ray Seol, this playlist features the most notable K-pop tunes.
-It's a running list, not a final compilation, representing a collection that students are sure to enjoy.
+Curated by students from one of the Professional Music Department’s most popular courses, K-Pop and Beyond, led by Dr. Ray Seol, this playlist features some of the most notable K-pop tracks.
+It is an evolving list rather than a final compilation, reflecting a collection that students are excited to share and enjoy.
+This playlist is sponsored by the Museum of Fine Arts, Boston.

 TRACK LIST & NOTES